ARTS-Laboratory/Paper-Real-time-Structural-Model-Updating-using-Local-Eigenvalue-Modification-Procedure/Codes/README.md

-# code for the DROPBEAR simulation process
+# Code for the DROPBEAR simulation process

 * DROPBEAR simulation - to obtain the DROPBEAR state estimation for GE AND LEMP
 * DROPBEAR Bayesian - to obtain the DROPBEAR state estimation for LEMP with Bayesian